 In the same regard, finding your movie marketing niche is not solely defined by the genre.
-For example, you might choose instead to market your movie to a particular demographic, such as college students.
-And in doing this, you may opt to focus all efforts on college publications and hosting screenings on campus.
+For example, you movie idea may lead you to a particular demographic, such as college students.
+In doing this, you may opt to focus all efforts on college publications and hosting screenings on campus.

-So what is the major benefit for finding your movie marketing niche?
+So what is the major benefit for finding your movie marketing niche for your movie idea?

 Many movie marketers have found out that trying to market to everybody is cost prohibitive.
 It is far easier to find your niche and concentrate all efforts to spreading word of mouth and encouraging audience engagement.
 In the years to come independent filmmakers will become increasingly dependent on internet traffic to drive movie sales.

 If your movie website does not “speak” your visitor, then they will bounce off your movie website and never come back.
 It is significantly easier to sell your movie to someone who already loves the types of movies you’re selling.
 For example, a teen love story is not going to appeal to the same audience as the Killer Clown movie.